Record-breaking California wildfires surpass 4 million acres

 “In certain areas, we were able to get quite a bit of aircraft in.
 So we really pounded, a couple different areas hard with aircraft,” Mclean said.
 “If the weather does what is predicted, we’re on that glide path I hope.
 But that doesn’t diminish the amount of work that still needs to be done.”

-A cooling trend is expected to slowly begin on Sunday.
-Long-range forecast models hinted at the possibility of rain early next week.
+Long-range forecast models hinted at the possibility of rain early in the week.

 Fire officials said the Glass Fire burning in wine country for the past week was their top priority.
 Easing winds over the weekend proved a mixed blessing for firefighters battling the giant blaze, which is currently 17 percent contained.